cubiclesoft/php-misc/docs/generic_server.md

 Parameters:

-* $timeout - An integer reference containing the maximum number of seconds or a boolean of false.
+* $timeout - An integer containing the maximum number of seconds or a boolean of false.

 Returns:  A standard array of information.